 While that feeling is certainly understandable, it’s unlikely you’ll be able to master all of the tactics and tricks a seasoned SEO consultant has learned after many years of practice in a short period of time.
 Especially if you’re in a competitive niche.

 It’s also worth pointing out, that if you’re an owner or CEO of a brand or business, you should be working “on” your business a bit more than you are “in” it.
+And if you run your own marketing agency, that might mean you should consider working with a white label SEO partner.

 Now that you’ve been warned of the obstacles ahead, let’s dive in.